pyrddlgym-project/pyRDDLGym/docs/jax.rst

 However, if the user wishes, it is possible to override these bounds by passing a dictionary of bounds for each action fluent into the ``action_bounds`` argument.
-The syntax for specifying optional box constraints in the config file is:
+The syntax for specifying optional box constraints in the config is:

 .. code-block:: shell